-In the last twelve months, has the household been in arrears, i.e. has been unable to pay on time due to financial difficulties for:
+Format of the question: In the past twelve months, has the household been in arrears, i.e. has been unable to pay the utility bills (heating, electricity, gas, water, etc.) of the main dwelling on time due to financial difficulties?